-Applicants who wish apply for a SVFSI Program Award must use the University of California Office of the President (UCOP) Research Grants Program Office (RGPO) SmartSimple grants management system, https://ucop.smartsimple.com.
+Applicants who wish to apply for a SVFSI Program Award must use the University of California Office of the President (UCOP) Research Grants Program Office (RGPO) SmartSimple grants management system, https://rgpogrants.ucop.edu/

-Please review the "SmartSimple LOI and Full Application Submission Instructions" for the technical instructions to submit a LOI and Full Application.
+Please review the "SmartSimple LOI and Full Application Submission Instructions" for the technical instructions to submit an LOI and Full Application.
 All required fields in SmartSimple must be completed prior to submission of the LOI and Full Application.
 The sections noted below provide supplemental programmatic instruction to guide the content of your submission.